authone/eutl-parser/README.md

 # Installation:
 All application dependencies are freezed in requirements.txt.
-Do not forget to run 'pip install -r requirements.txt'
+Do not forget to run

+`pip install -r requirements.txt`

 # Running
 Application is intended to run with python3.
 Use your favorite python interpreter, but CPython is the one recommended.

 You can run the application using command `python3 .` in the application directory.

 Check application command line parameters with `python3 . -h`